BobCochran/freezingsaddles/data/README.md

-HOW TO SET UP A SMALL INITIAL MONGODB COLLECTION
+# HOW TO SET UP A SMALL INITIAL MONGODB COLLECTION

 What is required?
 A MongoDB server version 3.4.
 You can download a MongoDB server at https://www.mongodb.com/download-center?jmp=nav#community.

 You must have at least version 3.4 because the document structure uses the new NumberDecimal data format.
 All the code in the 'ndecimal' directory creates a collection with documents that contain fields in NumberDecimal format.
-It was discovered during initial efforts to aggregate the data through Node.js scripts that the mongodb JavaScript driver does not support this format.

 Once your server is set up and running, the fun begins.